 More recently they are being stocked in larger garden centres around the country where they tend to have larger-sized pergolas available.

 Traditionalists, of course, usually go for crafted wood or metal pergolas, although some of these vinyl structures are made to look very similar.
 Take this Hazelwood composite pergola: it will never discolour or rot.
 A real bonus!

 Those who have families, work long hours and have little or no time to themselves tend to opt for the maintenance-free option because it's durable, easy to clean and requires little or no effort, both in the short and long term.

 So there is just the question of whether you like it!

 Do you find it as attractive as a wooden or wrought iron structure?
 If so, it is definitely worth investigating further.

-Just recently available are some covered and attached vinyl pergolas.
 These are 3m deep from the house wall and in varying lengths, from 3m to over 9m.
 Side panels can also be fitted in the same, strong polycarbonate material.

 This type of pergola can create a very attractive garden feature ideal for relaxing in the sunshine, or entertaining friends and family.

 For pergola kits for US nationwide distribution, take a look at some really lovely pergola designs.